jonjamz/blaze-forms/README.md

 About
 -----

 Build production-ready, reactive forms in minutes.
 Turn simple templates into robust form components that work together transparently.
-Even complex workflows can be achieved with a few lines of code.
+Complex workflows can be achieved with just a few lines of code.

 #### Facts